Unleash Your Kids’ Creativity with DIY Fluffy Slime

 Melt the marshmallow then whip and add food coloring.

-6. Then pour the melted marshmallow onto the powder sugar.
+5. Pour the melted marshmallow onto the powdered sugar.
 Use your hands or a spoon to scoop up the sugar and dump it onto the liquid marshmallow.

 Pour the melted marshmallow onto the powdered sugar.